weqon/moodle-local_eportfolio/README.md

 ### Please note: This plugin is a "Release Candidate" and should not be used in productive systems. ###

+**Version 0.2.7**
+- Added navigation hook for compability with Moodle 4.3 and above

 **Version 0.2.6**

 - New functionality to select the activity to share an ePortfolio for grading if more than one activity is available in a course.